 Quantum dots in silicon are not only great to host qubits but also to help generate the frequencies necessary to read and manipulate them.
 Now, we demonstrate a quantum dot-based frequency multiplier with ideal frequency conversion up to x10.
 Get in touch with our team to discuss the details: Giovanni Oakes, Lorenzo Peri, Alberto Gómez […]

-In a major step forward for mass characterisation of quantum devices made on a silicon chip our team has demonstrated how 1024 quantum dots, fabricated in a commercial semiconductor foundry and occupying an area of less than 0.1mm² can be measured within just 12 minutes.
-This is at least 100 times faster than the state […]
+In a major step forward for mass characterisation of quantum devices made on a silicon chip our team has demonstrated how 1024 quantum dots, fabricated in a commercial semiconductor foundry and occupying an area of less than 0.1mm² can be measured in less than 5 minutes.
+This is at least 100 times faster than the […]

 London, UK, 26 October 2022 – Quantum Motion, a UK-based quantum computing start-up led by academics from UCL and Oxford University, has achieved a world-record measurement of quantum devices made on a silicon chip.
 The company has been able to place thousands of quantum dot devices, integrated alongside control electronics operating at temperatures less than […]